1 - Achieve Federal ATO

 Find vulnerabilities across your inventory of SBOMs.

-This page outlines the workflow for locating zero-day vulnerabilities using Anchore Enterprise’s capabilities, most notably UI, reports and API queries, by both package and vulnerability ID.
+This page outlines the workflow for locating zero-day vulnerabilities using Anchore Enterprise’s capabilities, most notably the GUI, reports, and API queries, by both package and vulnerability ID.

 When a zero-day vulnerability is disclosed, your first response will be to try and understand your exposure: where in your software supply chain are the affected packages and versions used?
 In such situations, the Common Vulnerabilities and Exposures (CVE) record may not be fully published yet.
 This means that you might be searching for specific package versions and by vulnerability identifier, such as a GitHub Security Advisory (GHSA) number.